giantswarm/giantswarm-js-client/README.markdown

 and tests whenever the API spec has changed.
 Here is the recipe:

 - Create a feature branch
+- Change the branch in makefile if needed
 - In case the `api-spec` folder exists, remove it, so that the latest spec gets
    fetched: `make clean`
 - Run `make generate`.